cmer/lg-tv-control-macos/README.md

 It makes use of [`bscpylgtv`](https://github.com/chros73/bscpylgtv) to control the TV set.
 It is included in this repository for Apple Silicon but can easily be compiled for Intel if desired.

-## Pro-tip
+## Pro Tips

-For the best result, make sure you configure your TV for PC use.
+- For the best result, make sure you configure your TV for PC use.
 [This video](https://youtu.be/zv-2yP7Rumo?si=vlrtGhWwUl8aSjnt) is a great place to start.
+- Make sure Wake on LAN is enabled in your TV settings.
+Settings > Support > IP Control Settings > Wake on LAN = ENABLED.

 ## Pre-installation Requirements